eggxman/starter-wip/README.md

 $ npm run build
 ```

 It creates a /dist folder at directory root.
-All your file calls should point on /dist
+All your file calls should point on **distributed files**

 ## Features

 This starter embed some cool features that you may be willing to use on development :)

 ### SCSS

 Every .scss file should be imported in app.scss